 Sample collection, DNA extraction & sequencing

 We acquired RAD-sequencing data from a total of 48 (24 female and 24 male) captive-bred delta smelt.
-The average Phred score for all reads was 39 and number of reads captured per individual was 10,644,266 and 9,698,327 in female and male sequencing data, respectively.
+The average Phred score for all reads was 39 and mean number of reads captured per individual was 10,644,266 and 9,698,327 in female and male sequencing data, respectively.

 Genome-wide association study

 Post filtration alignment scores for RAD-seq reads were 92.64% and 91.90% to the female and male reference genome, respectively.
 We analyzed 922,975 and 848,444 loci spread across the female and male reference genome, respectively.
 These loci correspond to a Bonferroni corrected p-value cutoff of 5.417265e-08 and 5.893141e-08 required for significance of associations found within the female and male reference genome, respectively.
 No loci were found to be significantly associated with sex in the female reference genome (Figure 3.1).
-Two loci (Chr05:1885249 G/A and Chr05:1885251 G/T) located on Chromosome 5 of the male assembly were highly associated with sex in delta smelt and had LRT scores of 37.854854 and 35.802804, corresponding to p-values of 7.621e-10 and 2.183e-9, respectively (Figure 3.1, Table 3.1).
-Despite being highly associated with sex, the genotypes at these loci were not diagnostic of sex (Table 3.2).
+Two loci (Chr05:1885249 G/A and Chr05:1885251 G/T) located on Chromosome 5 of the male assembly were highly associated with sex in delta smelt and had LRT scores of 37.854854 and 35.802804, corresponding to p-values of 7.621e-10 and 2.183e-9, respectively (Figure 3.1, Table 3.1).However, the genotypes at these loci were not diagnostic of sex (Table 3.2).
+Despite individual alleles at each locus being highly associated with sex, female and male sequencing data contained individuals which were homozygous for the major and minor alleles and heterozygous in significant proportions (Table 3.3)

 Depth analysis

 After removal of reads with zero depth, we carried out depth analyses using 92,808 and 92,735 RAD loci aligned to the female and male reference genome, respectively.
-In both analyses we found no areas greater than 5 kb corresponding to given sex that had higher or lower depth of coverage compared to the other sex.
+In both analyses we found no areas longer than 5 kb with higher or lower depth of coverage compared to the other sex.

 K-mer analysis